 After more than seven years in space - and despite the satellite still being in excellent condition - ESA's PROBA-V operational mission ended on 30 June 2020, due to suboptimal illumination for the instruments and the availability of Sentinel-3 data.
-But PROBA-V continues in an experimental phase that began on 1 July 2020 and is expected to finish in October 2021.
+But PROBA-V continued in an experimental phase from 1 July 2020 until 31 October 2021.

 The PROBA-V imager's continent-spanning 2250 km field of view collects light in the blue, red, near-infrared and mid-infrared wavebands, ideal for monitoring plant and forest growth as well as inland water bodies.
 The Vegetation instrument can distinguish between different land cover types and plant species, including crops, to reveal their health, as well as detect water bodies and vegetation burn scars.

 As an in-orbit demonstrator, the PROBA-V platform also flies five technological payloads: